y9c/cpup/README.md

 XII     455427  A       20,6,0,0,0,0,0,0,0,0,6,0,0,0,0,0,0,0    4,2,0,0,0,0,0,0,0,0,2,0,0,0,0,0,0,0
 ```

+- `cpup -H` to hide header.
-`cpup -d` to append indel count in base count sequence.
+- `cpup -i` to append indel count in base count sequence.
+- `cpup -f` to filter sites.

 ## Install